briancheng195/PID-Tuning-to-Control-Speed-of-DC-Motor/README.md

 # Electronics Design
 <img width="500" alt="image" src="https://github.com/briancheng195/PID-Tuning-to-Control-Speed-of-DC-Motor/assets/122734373/ce9ed260-e928-4dfa-9b2c-8b4b848513a7">

+# Speed Measurement of FIT0522 DC Motor
+- A timer interrupt function is created for a time interval of 100ms and during each time interval, the speed of the motor is measured and recorded.
+Firstly, to set up the timer interrupt at every 100ms, a timer preload value of 59286 is keyed

 # Open Loop Speed Control of FIT0522 DC Motor
 - Speed Measurement at Steady State of DC Motor ranges from 2563rpm to 2618rpm when PWM of DC Motor is set to a maximum value of 255